JuliaLang/julia/doc/src/manual/arrays.md

 create a `SubArray` view instead.

-A "strided" array is stored in memory and has its elements are laid out in regular offsets such that it can be passed to external C and Fortran functions that expect this memory layout.
+A "strided" array is stored in memory and has its elements are laid out in regular offsets such that an instance with a supported `isbits` element type can be passed to external C and Fortran functions that expect this memory layout.
 Strided arrays must define a [`strides(A)`](@ref) method that returns a tuple of "strides" for each dimension; a provided [`stride(A,k)`](@ref) method accesses the `k`th element within this tuple.
 Increasing the index of dimension `k` by `1` should increase the index `i` of [`getindex(A,i)`](@ref) by